Tuesday, June 30, 2015

 THE STUFF OF DREAMS

 My mother loved Nina Simone and played her records constantly when I was growing up.
 But as a child, I actually thought Nina Simone’s music was kind of scary.
 Not scary as in frightening, but somehow deeply sad and troubling in a way I was too young to understand.
-Of course, in retrospect, I know it was because the songs were too real.
-They weren't pop, they weren't escapist...they were authentic.
-Authentic in a way where I must have sensed (in that way kids can) that perhaps in her songs, she was saying things my mom felt, but could never say aloud.
+Of course, in retrospect, I know now that it was because the songs were too real.
+They weren't pop; they weren't escapist... they were authentic.
+Authentic in a way that I must have sensed (in that way kids can) that, perhaps, in her songs, she was saying things my mom felt but could never say aloud.

-Many years later, when the soundtrack to the 1993 movie, Point of No Return, introduced a whole new generation to Nina Simone (mostly hipsters and yuppies who, like those Playboy penthouse guests of yore, adored black music but black people, not so much), I seemed to listen to her with fresh ears.
-In place of what I once heard in her voice that scared me I heard the kind of naked self-exposure of a true artist.
-She wasn't just trying to make pretty sounds or packaging melodies for cocktail party consumption.
+Many years later, when the soundtrack to the 1993 movie, Point of No Return, introduced a whole new generation to Nina Simone (mostly hipsters and yuppies who, like those Playboy penthouse guests of yore, adored Black music but Black people, not so much), I seemed to listen to Nina Simone with fresh ears.
+In place of what I once heard in her voice that scared me, I heard the kind of naked self-exposure of a true artist.
+She wasn't just trying to make pretty sounds or package melodies for cocktail-party consumption.

 She was sharing the dejection of a sensitive, impressionable child told by the country of her birth that she was somehow less valuable, less beautiful, because of her skin.
-She sang about being a black woman of financial privilege who had to put on a smile and entertain while all around her African-American figures of hope were being killed off, one by one.
+She sang about being a Black woman of financial privilege who had to put on a smile and entertain while all around her, Black leaders and figures of hope were being killed off, one by one.

 She opened up about her frustration in knowing that the more she sang about her personal truth as a black woman, the smaller her audiences would grow.
 In the midst of this was a woman battling a mental illness, a woman in an abusive relationship who visited that same violence onto her daughter.
 The dark, the light.